 All travellers should be aware that if other passengers on your flight subsequently test positive on arrival to Cyprus, you may be subject to mandatory quarantine/self-isolation measures.

-If you’re heading on holiday to Cyprus, you can book a COVID-19 PCR home test kit with us, or at one of our VIVO Clinics across the UK here.
+If you’re heading on holiday to Cyprus, you can buy a COVID-19 PCR home test kit, or at one of our VIVO Clinics across the UK here.

 Returning to the UK